Kazakhstan adds tennis to investment profile as championships come to Nur-Sultan

-Kazakhstan will play host to two prestigious tennis tournaments this year, according to a recent announcement by the Kazakhstan Tennis Federation.
-Following a decision by the Association of Tennis Professionals to relocate an ATP 500 championship from China, Nur-Sultan will see some of the world’s top players compete in back-to-back matches.
+Kazakhstan is gaining a reputation for more than just its oil and gold: the Central Asian Republic is fast becoming a rising star in international tennis.
+Nur-Sultan will welcome some of the world’s top players this year as it plays host to the prestigious ATP-500 championships, according to a recent announcement by the Kazakhstan Tennis Federation.

-The ATP 500, previously scheduled to go to Beijing in early October, is the fourth-highest tier of men’s tennis.
-This year, the Beijing Open will be substituted for an ATP 500 tournament in Nur-Sultan, which will immediately follow the Astana Open in late September.
+The ATP-500, previously scheduled to go to Beijing in early October, is the fourth-highest tier of men’s tennis.
+This year, the Beijing Open will be substituted for an ATP-500 tournament in Nur-Sultan, which will immediately follow the Astana Open in late September.

 The tournaments are set to welcome some of the biggest names in tennis, including men’s world number one Daniil Medvedev and Kazakhstan’s own Wimbledon champion Elina Rybakina.

 “We are delighted that the ATP has entrusted Kazakhstan with the privilege of hosting these prestigious international tennis events.
-The decision by the ATP to turn to us as the priority candidate to host a tournament in the ATP Tour 500 series is yet another testament to our joint success in building upon our established reputation and using global best practices to enable Kazakhstan’s transformation into one of the world’s leading tennis locations,” said Bulat Utemuratov, president of the Kazakhstan Tennis Federation, in a press release.
+The decision by the ATP to turn to us as the priority candidate to host a tournament in the ATP Tour 500 series is yet another testament to our joint success in building upon our established reputation and using global best practices to enable Kazakhstan’s transformation into one of the world’s leading tennis locations”, said Bulat Utemuratov, President of the Kazakhstan Tennis Federation, in a press release.

-Earlier in July, Rybakina became the first Kazakh ever to win Wimbledon.
+Earlier in July, Elina Rybakina became the first Kazakh ever to win Wimbledon.
 She turned down a bonus offered by the Kazakhstan Tennis Federation, asking for it to be invested in grassroots tennis in Kazakhstan instead.
 She added that her win would not have been possible without the backing of the Kazakhstan Tennis Federation.

 The two tournaments are bound to bring extra attention to Kazakhstan from international investors and tourists.
-And arrival of international tennis tournaments is the icing on the cake for a country that has started to hit its stride after multiple shocks in recent years.
+For those hoping to get better acquainted with the central Asian country before it reaches the headlines, here’s an overview of its economic and investment profile.

 From regional power to leading economy